Home / Languages / Duolingo Spanish Review

 Duolingo is light on grammar

-It feels like these more robust grammar tips have been replaced with a few example phrases and teaching points.
+All you get is a few example phrases and teaching points.
 It’s not a great way of managing grammar instruction in my opinion.

 Too Easy

-I might just be more acute to differences post-update, or maybe it’s just the new linear format, but I’ve seen other Duolingo users say this as well.
+I’ve seen other Duolingo users say this as well.
 The program overall just feels a little bit more repetitive and easier.

 Too Many Ads In The Free Version